 At the end of the day, you have to go through another three step process to take the color off.
 I haven’t used anything else other than their Ooops Remover, which works pretty well.
 That product alone will cost you $10, but I think it felt exactly like coconut oil.
 The picture below shows what the color looked like as soon as I applied it compared to what it looked like about six hours later with no gloss.
 Unfortunately I lost some sunlight, so the lighting isn’t the same but six hours is about as long as I can go before getting anxious from the consistency and running to remove it off my lips.

 Below is another before and after picture.
-You can see it faded a little bit and the after picture is also showing it without any more gloss applied over top.
-It doesn’t come across in the pictures, but one thing I did notice with this is that although it didn’t fade during the day, it did cling on to dry patches if I didn’t exfoliate good enough and it was patchy in the center of my lips.
+You can see it faded a little bit, mainly in the center, and the after picture is also showing it without any more gloss applied over top.
+It doesn’t come across in the pictures, but one thing I did notice with this is that although it didn’t fade during the day, it did cling on to dry patches and was patchy in the center of my lips.
 At first, I thought it was because I didn’t shake the color enough.
 But even after making sure the color was mixed well in the tube, it still did the same thing.

 I think I understand the concept behind these products and I can see that the pigment stays on longer than some other stain products that I’ve tried before.
 Unfortunately for me, I just can’t get on board with it.
 I don’t like when companies create products that can’t be used in combination with anything else other than their own brand’s items and it’s just too much of a process to keep up with.
 I’ve mentioned many times before that I’m extremely picky when it comes to the consistency of products on my lips all day and this just wasn’t comfortable.
 The gloss definitely helped, but it still felt heavy.
 Adding the hot Florida humidity on top of that made it feel like way too much.